AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-02-post_salary_cross_country_part_3.md

 Moreover, a notable concentration appears in the upper-left corner of the chart, indicating a prevalence of exceptionally young workers earning salaries ranging from $25,000 to $30,000.
 This provides a unique insight into the age and salary dynamics specific to Sales Associate positions, setting it apart from the patterns observed in the Data Scientist role.

+*Notice!
+The average salary we are talking here is 31,000$ for a average age of 27 years old worker!*

 ![image-left]({{ 'assets/img/for_posts/salary/question_6/scatter_avg_chart_Sales_Associate.jpg' | absolute_url }}){: .align-left}